Step 4: Full View

 Should Engineer A treat the attorney's confidentiality instruction as legally and ethically binding on his independent professional obligations as a licensed forensic expert, or should Engineer A recognize that the attorney's instruction is ultra vires with respect to his licensure-grounded public safety duties and resist compliance on that basis?

-Resist Instruction as Beyond Attorney's Authority Board's choice Recognize that the attorney's confidentiality instruction is legally and ethically ultra vires with respect to Engineer A's licensure-grounded public safety obligations, refuse to treat it as binding on independent professional duties, and proceed to discharge the public safety obligation through disclosure to tenants and public authorities, on the ground that attorney-client privilege does not extend to override a retained expert's professional code obligations.
+O1 Recognize that the attorney's confidentiality instruction is legally and ethically ultra vires with respect to Engineer A's licensure-grounded public safety obligations, refuse to treat it as binding on independent professional duties, and proceed to discharge the public safety obligation through disclosure to tenants and public authorities, on the ground that attorney-client privilege does not extend to override a retained expert's professional code obligations.
+Board's choice

 A forensic engineering expert retained for litigation is expected to provide objective, technically grounded findings that serve the fact-finding function of the legal proceeding, not to serve as an instrument of litigation strategy.
 Attorney-client privilege attaches to communications between attorney and client and does not extend to an independent retained expert's professional obligations, meaning the attorney's confidentiality instruction was legally inapposite as applied to Engineer A's duty to disclose imminent safety findings.
 Engineer A bore a pre-compliance duty to clarify at engagement inception that any confidentiality arrangement cannot extend to suppression of imminent safety findings, because the engineer's licensure-grounded public duty is non-delegable and cannot be contracted away.
 The legal profession's structural division into advocate roles does not apply to engineering, and attempts to import legal advocacy norms into engineering practice to constrain professional independence are ethically impermissible.
 Against this, if jurisdiction-specific rules of civil procedure legitimately restrict expert disclosure prior to trial, the attorney's instruction might carry some procedural legal force that a reasonable engineer could not be expected to independently refute.